The P.A.C.E. Mission

 The P.A.C.E. philosophy is based on the work of the late Nicholas Hobbs, Ph.D., a pioneer in the field of special education.
 Hobbs (1915-1983) was the founding director of the Vanderbilt Kennedy Center for Research on Human Development at Vanderbilt University—and the recipient of the Distinguished Contributions to Psychology in the Public Interest Award by the American Psychological Association in 1980.

 The P.A.C.E.
 Program is grounded in the belief that all students can achieve a higher potential through instruction and the opportunity to practice concepts learned in a real world setting.
-Although all students are not successful at the same rate or level, each is capable of growth and movement toward living safely and productively in the broader community.
+Although all students succeed at differing rates or levels, each is capable of growth and movement toward living safely and productively in the broader community.
 The P.A.C.E.
 Program encourages supports, and instructs students in their efforts to reach the goal of independence.

 While in the P.A.C.E.
 Program, all experiences are important in the growth process.
 Students are taught to balance between work, play, and responsibility.
-Problems are expected and serve as a platform for teaching and learning.
+Challenges are expected, and serve as a platform for teaching and learning.
 Students are encouraged to become more confident and knowledgeable in their ability to make decisions, build relationships, work successfully, and solve problems, both with support and on their own.

 The P.A.C.E. program reflects the following values and philosophy: Each hour of the day is important— and each day holds the promise of a successful experience in living.
 When there is trust between the students, faculty and staff, the students will take extraordinary steps in their personal development.